emmilletta/car-charging-service-dirty/README.md

-# Car charging service
+# Repository for "Clean Code" lecture in T-Systems java school

+During the lecture, we will gradually improve the application so that from dirty code we come to clean code

+## Description

-An application to simulate the start of charging electric vehicles.
+An application "Car charging service" to simulate the start of charging electric vehicles.
 Adapter between different car brands and charging providers

 ## Tech Stack
 * Java 8